EMG114/iOS-Open-University/README.md

 ## What is it?

 This is my curated list of awesome Swift and iOS Resources to support my multi-month study plan for becoming a self-taught iOS Developer.
+Anyone who wants to learn iOS App Development and want to get a job as an iOS Developer can follow this path.

+I'm aware of the fact that this might not be the one and only plan to become an iOS Developer, but this is my way of learning anything new.
+And I believe the resources mentioned are pretty good.

+These resources are best recommended if you're taking a challenge like #100DaysOfCode or [#301DaysOfCode]()

 ## Some Motivation to get you Started